freddieiboynl/Color-Swatch/README.md

 —

+Update 6: [This package is now on Github!](https://github.com/freddieiboynl/Color-Swatch).
+Contribute to this package and make it even better.

 Update 5: Massive visual refresh for better readability, copy and paste, and Pantone colors!

 Update 4: Update artwork just cuz